 Juicing gives you all of the sugar with none of the fiber to regulate it.

 One of the main problems with drinking any juice is that the fiber is missing from the end result.
 Fiber in fruit is what helps regulate the digestion and absorption of the sugars found in those fruits.
 Fiber also helps fill you up, preventing over consumption.
 This is why I recommend that those going through Total Body Reboot simply eat the whole fruit rather than juicing it.

 Using orange juice as an example: It takes three or four oranges to make one 8 ounce glass of orange juice.
 So you’re consuming the sugar and fructose from three to four oranges in each glass.

 But, what if you sat down to eat four whole oranges?
-For one, it would take longer, spreading out the sugar consumption via time.
-Two, you would consume lots of fiber which also regulate the sugar uptake.
+For one, it would take longer, spreading out the sugar consumption over time.
+Two, you would consume lots of fiber which regulates the sugar uptake in your body.
 Third, you’d probably get sated well before finishing all of the oranges.

 But it has vitamins! you exclaim.

 Naked juice isn’t just fruits and vegetables juiced and bottled and shipped to your lips.
 That would be too easy.